freeCodeCamp/boilerplate-mochachai/README.md

 9th Test if One Value is Below or At Least as Large as Another
 10th Test if a Value Falls within a Specific Range
 11th Test if a Value is an Array
 12th Test if an Array Contains an Item
+13th Test if a Value is a String